-Masonite is also very easy to work with and can be cut, drilled, and shaped to fit a variety of different needs including exterior home siding.
+The material was also very easy to work with and can be cut, drilled, and shaped to fit a variety of different needs including exterior home siding.

 The type of paint you can use on masonite siding is generally acrylic latex paint which should be painted over exterior alkyd primer once it has been dried completely.

-Below we will go over a few important points to keep in mind when painting over masonite siding.
+Below we will go over a few critical points to keep in mind when repairing and painting over masonite siding.
 So get ready to transform your old siding with the fresh modern paint colors of your choice.

-How to Paint Masonite Siding – Step by Step
+How to Paint Masonite Siding (Step by Step)

-Use drop cloths or tarps around the area you’ll be working in to protect your landscaping from paint drips.
+Also, use drop cloths or tarps around the area you’ll be working in to protect your landscaping from paint drips.
 These are available in various materials such as plastic and canvas.
 Depending on your requirements, you can get one from the market.

 Step 2- Make any necessary repairs to the siding

-Step 3- Remove existing paint
+Step 3- Remove existing paint from the siding

 Use a sander or wire brush to remove any existing paint so that the new coat of paint will adhere properly.
-Be sure to work gently to avoid any damage to the Masonite.
-And also clean up all the sanded dust and the old dried paint chips using a vacuum.
+Be sure to work gently to avoid any damage to the Masonite and also clean up all the sanded dust and the old dried paint chips using a vacuum.

 Step 4- Apply a layer of exterior alkyd primer

 After the cleanup, apply exterior-grade alkyd primer evenly to ensure that your siding is properly sealed and ready for paint.
-Be sure to follow the instructions on your primer carefully and apply multiple thin layers using a paint roller rather than just one thick layer.
+Be sure to follow the instructions on your primer carefully and apply multiple thin layers using a paint roller or a brush rather than just one thick layer.

-You will need to pay particular attention to the siding’s edges and bottoms, as they tend to absorb water and paint more readily.
+Pay particular attention to the siding’s edges and bottoms, as they tend to absorb water and paint more readily.
 Use a brush to clean out tiny places and apply the primer there with a brush.
 Then allow the primer to dry completely before moving on to the next step.

 Step 5- Apply acrylic latex paint to the siding

 Apply a coat of acrylic latex paint over the dried primer using a clean roller.
-For painting in tight spaces and corners you may need to use a small brush, so keep one handy near you.
+For painting in tight spaces and corners you may again need to use a small brush, so keep one handy near you.

 Tips and Warnings